jamesbmayr/Switchonyms/README.md

 • The player who guesses the word gets points.
 But players lose points while they have a word.

-• If both players get stuck, they can switch words using the "S" button.
+• When players get stuck, they can switch words using the "S" button.